 Irving et al. (2005) have described this meteorite as a metamorphosed chondrite probably representing the regolith of the acapulcoitelodranite parent body.
-Furthermore, they argued that the occurrence of distinct chondrules in some members precludes the use of the term achondrite to describe this group, and they suggest that the term metachondrite or 'A chondrite' would be a more appropriate term to describe these texturally evolved meteorites.
+Furthermore, they argued that the occurrence of distinct chondrules in some members precludes the use of the term achondrite to describe this group, and they suggest that either of the termsmetachondrite or 'A chondrite'would be more appropriate to describe these texturally evolved, relict chondrule-bearing meteorites.
 For more information on formation scenarios for the acapulcoite-lodranite parent body, please visit the Lodran page.